 Part I Check Service Status

 The following options for fixing the red light on the Spectrum Wi-Fi router are service-centric.
-That is, you have to ensure that the Spectrum internet service is working fine.
+That is, you must ensure that the Spectrum internet service is functioning correctly.
 Only after should you explore options to resolve the issues at the Wi-Fi router level.

 Fix #1 Check for ISP-level Outages